maybites/blender.script.io_export_svg/README.md

 and symlinking it to your addons-folder.

 That way, you can git pull later on and it will automatically refresh to the latest (theoretically-)good version.

+If you are looking for the script for blender 2.79 or later please clone branch master_2.79

 Lasercutting